ibm-cloud-docs/databases-for-mysql/howto-getting-connection-strings.md

 ## Connection String Breakdown

-### The PostgreSQL Section
+### The MySQL Section

-The "postgres" section contains information that is suited to applications that make connections to PostgreSQL.
+The "postgres" section contains information that is suited to applications that make connections to MySQL.

 Field Name|Index|Description
 ----------|-----|-----------
-`Type`||Type of connection - for PostgreSQL, it is "URI" `Scheme`||Scheme for a URI - for PostgreSQL, it is "postgresql" `Path`||Path for a URI - for PostgreSQL, it is the database name.
+`Type`||Type of connection - for MySQL, it is "URI" `Scheme`||Scheme for a URI - for MySQL, it is "MySql" `Path`||Path for a URI - for MySQL, it is the database name.
 The default is `ibmclouddb`.
 `Authentication`|`Username`|The username that you use to connect.
 `Authentication`|`Password`|A password for the user - might be shown as `$PASSWORD` `Authentication`|`Method`|How authentication takes place; "direct" authentication is handled by the driver.